 What Is A Bipolar Mixed Episode?

-Many of us might be familiar with the fact that people with bipolar disorder may experience states of mania, hypomania or depression—either occurring separately, or all at once.
-One piece of bipolar disorder that can be overlooked, though, is the possibility for mixed features and episodes that might overlap with each other in symptomatic expression.
+Many of us might be familiar with the fact that people with bipolar disorder may experience states of hypomania, mania, and depression—either occurring separately or all at once.
+One element of bipolar disorder that can be overlooked, though, is the possibility of mixed features and episodes that might overlap with each other in symptomatic expression.

-Read on to define what mixed episodes might be for many, and learn how those living with the condition can possibly attain a higher quality of life using targeted supportive strategies.
+Read on to define how mixed episodes might present and learn how those living with mixed episodes of manic and depressive symptoms might attain a higher quality of life using targeted supportive strategies.

 What is bipolar disorder?